kaushik056/European-Sales-Dashboard/README.md

 ## Acknowledgments

-Thank you for checking out the European Sales Dashboard!
-Your feedback is appreciated, and I look forward to sharing insights through data visualization.
+Thank you for checking out my project!
+Your feedback will be much appreciated.